A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic problems: Technical background

 \subsubsection{Proximal bundle method}

-We propose an adaptation of a proximal bundle method proposed in \citep{kim2022scalable} to solve the \textit{p}-Lagrangian dual problem \eqref{eq: dual_problem}.
-This proposed adaptation relies on an iterative approximation of the \textit{p}-Lagrangian dual function $L_p(\mu)$ with piece-wise linear functions via cutting planes.
-The pseudo-code of our proposed method is presented in Algorithm \ref{al: proximal bundle method}.
+We use an adaptation of a proximal bundle method utilised by \citet{kim2022scalable} to solve the \textit{p}-Lagrangian dual problem \eqref{eq: dual_problem}.
+The bundle method relies on an iterative approximation of the \textit{p}-Lagrangian dual function $L(\mu)$ with piece-wise linear functions via cutting planes. \citet{kim2022scalable} proposed a solution method for stochastic mixed-integer programming problems inspired by \citet{caroe1999dual} and utilised the adaptation of the proximal bundle method presented in \citep{kiwiel1990proximity} as a subroutine to solve dual problems. \citet{kiwiel1990proximity} developed a new approach for updating the weights of proximal terms in bundle methods for minimizing a convex function \citep{kc1984algorithm, kiwiel1985exact, kiwiel1987constraint}.
+This technique can significantly reduce the number of cutting planes required to reach the desired convergence accuracy.
+The pseudo-code of the adaption of the proximal bundle method proposed by \citet{kim2022scalable} is presented in Algorithm \ref{al: proximal bundle method}.

-Suppose that in the $k^\text{th}$ iteration of the proximal bundle method, we have computed current candidates for the Lagrangian multiplier $\mu_l$ and centre of mass $\overline{\mu}_l, \ l = 1, \dots, k-1$.
+Suppose that in the $k^\text{th}$ iteration of the proximal bundle method, we have computed Lagrangian multipliers $\mu_l$ and centres of mass $\overline{\mu}_l,$ for $l = 1, \dots, k-1$.
 In what follows, we present the adaptation of the proximal bundle method to update these parameters.

 The Lagrangian multiplier $\mu_k$ is computed as follows